Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 The VF board is connected to the induction heater, IR temperature sensor, heatsink fan, and load cell.
 Do not make any other connectons to the VF board, or remove the existing connections.
 The heatsink fan is connected to the VF board and defaults to running continuously; therefore it will run whenever no firmware is installed on the board, or firmware is being updated, or no configuration commands have been received from the main board.

 The MCU board is connected to the rest of a Duet/RepRapFirmware system using a single XT30 2+2 connector.
-This provides power to the board (thick red and black wires, positive and ground respectively) and CAN (yellow and white wires, CANH and CANL respectively).
+This provides power to the board (thick red and black wires, positive and ground respectively) and CAN FD (yellow and white wires, CANH and CANL respectively).

-The board requires 24V nominal power, fused externally at 3A or 5A.
+The board requires 24V nominal power, fused externally at 3A or 4A.
 We recommend that you use a Duet 3 Tool Distribution Board or INDX Link Board because they include the necessary fuse and simplify wiring.
 If the INDX is the only CAN-connected expansion in your system then you can instead use a direct CAN connection to the main board and an inline auto fuse in the positive supply wire.

 The MCU board also provides the following connections:
 - 4-pin connector for the stepper motor in the INDX toolhead